 Supply Chain & Conflict Minerals

-We work with suppliers who embrace and demonstrate the highest ethical standards and who operate according to accepted economic principles, as well as human trafficking and environmental guidelines.
+L3Harris works with suppliers who embrace and demonstrate the highest ethical standards and operate according to accepted economic principles, as well as human trafficking and environmental guidelines.
 We require our supply partners to conduct business in compliance with our published Supplier Code of Conduct.
 L3Harris also is committed to supplier diversity initiatives.
 We have enacted strong and successful procurement programs that encourage active participation by small and disadvantaged businesses.
 L3Harris works globally to identify and engage qualified supply chain partners.

 We comply with regulations issued by the Securities and Exchange Commission requiring publicly traded companies to file annual reports disclosing their use of certain “conflict minerals” (tin, tantalum, tungsten and gold) originating from the Democratic Republic of Congo (DRC) and adjoining “covered countries.”
 These minerals are so named because, in some cases, they have an association with financing civil war and with human rights abuses.

-Harris is working diligently with its global supply chain partners to comply with SEC regulations while managing the complexities of a global supply chain.
+L3Harris is working diligently with its global supply chain partners to comply with SEC regulations while managing the complexities of a global supply chain.
 We are:

 - Executing a phased approach with suppliers to support compliance with the SEC’s conflict mineral regulations (including conducting reasonable country of origin inquiries with the appropriate due diligence as necessary, as to the sourcing of the conflict minerals)